E-RIHS/hs-interoperability/External Models/README.md

-# External Conceptual Modeals and Ontologies
+# External Conceptual Models and Ontologies

 Please add to this list any external models that are being used in tthis work: